Jan. 6 committee recommends Bannon face criminal contempt for defying subpoena

 The House Jan.
 6 select committee voted Tuesday night to recommend that Steve Bannon, a one-time top adviser to former President Donald Trump, be held in contempt of Congress over his refusal to cooperate with an ongoing investigation into the Capitol riot.

-The panel’s unanimous recommendation will advance to the full House for another vote, which is expected to occur later this week.
+The panel’s unanimous recommendation will advance to the full House for another vote, which will occur Thursday.
 If approved, the measure will advance to the Justice Department, whose officials will make the final decision on whether to prosecute Bannon.
 The former Trump adviser could face a fine or a jail term of up to 12 months.

 "Mr. Bannon stands alone in his complete defiance of our subpoena.
 That's not acceptable," Rep. Bennie Thompson, D-Miss., the panel's chairman, said in remarks prior to the vote.
 "No one in this country, no matter how wealthy or how powerful, is above the law."